GameServerManagers/LinuxGSM-Docs/Basic-Usage.md

 # Introduction

-Here is an overview of how to use LinuxGSM.
+The basic usage of LinuxGSM to help with getting started.
-For more advanced details on a feature see that features page.
+For more advanced usage see pages for a specific command.

-> Note: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.
+> Note: Generic "gameserver", "gamename" and "username" values are used for this guide; replace these with your own values.

-# Installing
+# Installation

-First visit the game server page of your choice [gameservermanagers.com](http://gameservermanagers.com/).
-Follow basic instructions from it:
-- Install required packages (dependencies) as shown onto the website.
-- Make a new user and login into it.
-- Download the script, make it executable, then install the server with `./gameserver install`.
+The full installation guide can be found at [gameservermanagers.com](https://gameservermanagers.com/) Follow the basic instructions to install a game server.

 # Available Commands

-To see a list of available commands, just execute your "gameserver" script with no argument.
+To see a list of available commands, execute `./gameserver` with no argument.

 Example:
 ````bash